 Menus and their sub-categories are configured on the Back Office and displayed here as dynamic buttons.
-Use the main screens (menu on centre of the screen) and sub-categories (dynamic subscreen buttons on the right) to specify order items.
-For instance, tapping the Beers button on the main screen opens draught sub-categories on the right: you can further select the Draught Beer, Draught Cider or Bottles buttons to select an item within the specified sub-category.
+Use the main screens (menu on center of the screen) and sub-categories (dynamic subscreen buttons on the right) to specify order items.
+For instance, tapping the Beers button on the main screen opens draught sub-categories on the right: you can further select the Draught Beer, Draught Cider, or Bottles buttons to select an item within the specified sub-category.
 Remember, you can use the keypad to specify an amount and then tap an item button to speed up the quantity of ordered items.

 Main menu buttons (middle section of the screen) can also represent custom actions, such as sending a message to the kitchen or performing cash deposits (depending on how these buttons are configured on the Back Office).

 On the left-hand side of the screen, you can view an overview of the ordered items.
 The box of ordered items represents your order view.
 On the top of the order view, you can verify you are in Direct Sale mode, add an order tag, assign a customer or enable order actions: